ofiwg/ofi-guide/OFIGuide.md

 Control services are used by applications to discover information about the types of communication services are available in the system.
 For example, discovery will indicate what fabrics are reachable from the local node, and what sort of communication each provides.

 In terms of implementation, control services are handled primarily by a single API, fi_getinfo().
-That interface is used not just to discover what features are available in the system, but also how they might best be used by an application desiring maximum performance.
+Modeled very loosely on getaddrinfo(), it is used not just to discover what features are available in the system, but also how they might best be used by an application desiring maximum performance.

 ## Communication services

-These interfaces are used to setup communication between nodes.
+Communication interfaces are used to setup communication between nodes.
 It includes calls to establish connections (connection management), as well as functionality used to address connectionless endpoints (address vectors).

 ## Completion services